blackle/blamscamp/README.md

 ## serving

-The following files are needed to host the blamscamp editor:

-- index.html
-- template.html
-- jszip.min.js
-- jsmediatags.min.js
-- iro.min.js
+To host the blamscamp editor, all you need are the files in the "src" directory.

 To host the blamscamp player, all you need are the files provided in the exported zip.